Bharti backed OneWeb successfully launches 36 more satellites

-New Delhi, May 29 (IANS) Bharti group backed OneWeb, the Low Earth Orbit (LEO) satellite communications company, on Saturday confirmed the next successful launch of 36 satellites by Arianespace from the Vostochny Cosmodrome.
+New Delhi: Bharti group backed OneWeb, the Low Earth Orbit (LEO) satellite communications company, on Saturday confirmed the next successful launch of 36 satellites by Arianespace from the Vostochny Cosmodrome.
 This launch brings OneWeb a step closer to completing its 'Five to 50' ambition and the start of commercial service by the end of the year.

 This latest successful launch brings OneWeb's total in-orbit constellation to 218 satellites.